YassineSIDKI/flask-sklearn/README.md

 Some improvment ideas:

-- Add support of github actions
--
+- Add creation of necessary resources with terraform : resource group and webapp service -

 ## Demo